jfrog/saas-log-streamer-resources/microsoft_sentinel/README.md

+> Azure Log streaming is work in progress and can't be enabled in MyJFrog UI at the moment.

 ## Create resources needed to stream logs to Azure Log Monitor.
 Logs can be used by MS Sentinel.

 The project is a POC, for the scope of the project we only use Access and Request logs.